in

 • Sow seed 1/8 inch deep in light potting mix or outdoors in evenly prepared planting beds.

-How to Water and Feed Chelone
+How to water and feed Chelone

 • Pink turtlehead prefers wet soil, even boggy conditions.
 Never let the soil dry out.